“No Kings” and No Kings

 And I wonder how many who watch this realize that this too is a cicular definition?

-As was that of Peterson?
+As was that of Peterson!

 These are the final answer to the question Walsh has been asking throughout his film, but it is no more substantive than those answers he was given in the beginning segments.
 They are just as circular as the answers he rejected throughout the first half of the film!
-Peterson’s answer ells him to marry one to find out, which begs the question of who would he need to marry to accomplish this.
+Peterson’s answer tells him to marry one to find out, which begs the question of who would he need to marry to accomplish this.
 His wife’s answer assumes we are talking about a female, but that isn’t far off being a woman in the first place.
 Neither of these answers gets Walsh any closer to a substantive understanding of the issue.

 The answers given by Peterson and Walsh’s wife are satisfactory to Walsh, and to his target market, but much of that is a function of context.
 If the answer given by Walsh’s wife isn’t all that theoretically robust, it is clothed in the confidence of a warm kitchen where two people seem to know exactly how to behave.